Crispy Smashed Potatoes

 Also, I’ve tried these with purple (or blue) potatoes and I don’t like the texture as much as the baby red or yellow.

-Then season liberally with salt and pepper:
+6. Then season liberally with kosher salt and black pepper:

 You can also add any seasonings you’d like, such as garlic powder, paprika, etc.